Gashmob/Enquirer/README.md

 ## Tests

-All tests are run for each push via [GitHub Actions](https://github.com/Gashmob/Enquirer/actions) on Ubuntu, macOS and Windows.
+All tests are run for each push via [GitHub Actions](https://github.com/Gashmob/Enquirer/actions) on Ubuntu and macOS.
 The tests sources are located in `tests/test.cpp` and use a [simple c++ test framework](https://gist.github.com/Gashmob/0f11b5b5546e1e9893f52143a5b35e50).

 ## TODO